restarian/brace_document_mocha/docs/synopsis.md

 ----

 ### What it is:
-Brace Document Mocha creates a superficial ouput of the currently enabled unit tests for documentation purposes.
-It uses the overide script contained in the [Brace Maybe](https://github.com/restarian/brace_maybe) library to ommit unit testing processes while recording the describe and it strings.
+Brace Document Mocha creates a superficial ouput of the currently enabled mocha unit tests to use for documentation purposes.
+It uses the overide script contained in the [Brace Maybe](https://github.com/restarian/brace_maybe) library to omit unit testing processes while recording the *describe* and *it* title strings.
 Brace Maybe also allows the plugin to recognize the [Mocha](https://github.com/search?q=mocha) *skip* and *only* mechanisms.

 **Author**: Robert Steckroth, [*Bust0ut*] [<RobertSteckroth@gmail.com>](mailto:robertsteckroth@gmail.com)